traumst/neon-chat/README.md

 ### Prerequisites

 First run is special.
-We're going to do a couple of special things now, that we would not have to do on subsequent.
+We're now going to do a couple of things that we would not have to do on subsequent runs.
 At least not entirely.

 I assume you already have golang installed.
 You can check if it is by running `go version` in a terminal.
 If not, you can refer to [official istallation instruction](https://go.dev/doc/install) for you pc/mac/linux.

 There's [tailwind.config.js](./tailwind.config.js) in the root, but it's not in use YET.
-Technically we can just serve the min script of current version.
-And we do by setting `LOCAL=false` in the `.env` file.
+Meaning we don't have custom tailwind definition, only relying on built-in utility classes.
+Technically we can simply make a 3rd party call and get entire tailwindcss.min.js from a CDN.
+And we do that by setting `LOCAL=false` in the `.env` file.
 Still, in the current setup we built tailwind file to produce minimal required css.
-[Compiled css](./static/css/tailwind.css) is roughly 1/20 of the default minified [cdn provided talwindcss.js](https://cdn.tailwindcss.com/3.4.5) and works exactly the same.
+[Compiled css](./static/css/tailwind.css) comes out at roughly 15kb, about 1/20 of the default minified [cdn provided talwindcss.js](https://cdn.tailwindcss.com/3.4.5) wich is around 300k and works exactly the same.

 To actually compile this, you'd need to install tailwind.
 There's plenty of options.
 I recommend downloading the [stadalone tailwind cli](https://tailwindcss.com/blog/standalone-cli) and avoiding npm completely.
 But if you have nodejs installed and feel more comfortable with it, you can [install tailwind via npm](https://tailwindcss.com/docs/installation).
 Note that [run.sh script](./run.sh) specifies path to tailwind executable.
-That line may need to be updated to match your system.
+That line may need to be updated to match your setup.

 Finally, app expects to have `.env` file in the root directory, which you have to create.
 There's `.env.template` file that you can easily copy-paste and fill up.
 App may still start without this file, as some defaults are provided.
-Behaviour in this case is unpredicable and thus is a broken state and should fatal exit at some point.
+But the behaviour in this case is unpredicable, thus is a broken state and should fatal exit at some point.

 ### Preparing run script